She wasn’t what you would call beautiful. She was just a red-haired

 eyes were really sharp.
 Somehow they reminded me of an eagle’s

 I’d seen in a Belgian zoo.
-It was as if he stared at the wall
+It was as if he stared at the

-right through your head.
+wall right through your head.

 His voice wasn’t strong.
-He had finely drawn
+He had finely

-as strong as an ox.
+once been as strong as an ox.

 The sound of his normal breathing was bad.
 Something